Create an account sign-up-diamond

 Sabino Tram Road

 The Sabino Tram Road through the Sabino Canyon is a stellar hike.
-This 11.9 km moderately difficult trail is located on the north side of Saddleback and Thimble Peak in the Pusch Ridge Wilderness on the northeast edge of Tucson.
+This 7.4mi moderately difficult trail is located on the north side of Saddleback and Thimble Peak in the Pusch Ridge Wilderness on the northeast edge of Tucson.
 This hike is excellent for its ease of access from the city and for its diverse, beautiful terrain.
 You’ll hike next to towering saguaros and prickly pears, witness the area’s astounding bird population fly by, and be able to appreciate the scenic canyon.
+This canyon can reach scorching temperatures in the middle of the day.
+Start your hike early, bring plenty of water, and avoid hiking this route in the summertime if at all possible.
+Since this is such a popular hike, midweek visits are recommended if possible.

 Route Description for Sabino Tram Road